eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/01_Gateway_services/06_Container_Image_Creation.rst

 Check status of an image creation
 `````````````````````````````````
-This API endpoint allows the *end-user* to check the status of an the image creation
+This API endpoint allows the *end-user* to check the status of an image creation.

 **Request**